e continue our jaunt through the Stars and their Earthly inspirations by considering the next sign, Sagittarius.

 Say a blessing to and for all that is wild and free and offer up the goods you have brought.

-Ask for permission to scoop up a bit of good earth so that you may apply the knowing of the wild to the wisdom you need in taking proper aim.
+Ask for permission to scoop up a bit of good earth so that you may apply the knowledge of the wild to the wisdom you need in taking proper aim.

 Once you have received permission scoop up a small amount of soil.